codeigniter4/CodeIgniter4/user_guide_src/source/incoming/content_negotiation.rst

 ****************************
 What is Content Negotiation?
 ****************************

+Content negotiation is a way to determine what type of content to return to the client based on what the client can handle, and what the server can handle.
+This can be used to determine whether the client is wanting HTML or JSON returned, whether the image should be returned as a JPEG or PNG, what type of compression is supported and more.
+This is done by analyzing four different headers which can each support multiple value options, each with their own priority.

+Trying to match this up manually can be pretty challenging.
+CodeIgniter provides the ``Negotiator`` class that can handle this for you.

 At it's heart Content Negotiation is simply a part of the HTTP specification that allows a single resource to serve more than one type of content, allowing the clients to request the type of